 - RSMS - Radar sensing and measurement system.

-Technical and operational characteristics of the are given in the Recommendation ITU-R S.1340.
+Technical and operational characteristics of the ARNS systems are given in the Recommendation ITU-R S.1340.

 There are existing aircraft landing systems operating in the band 15.4-15.7 GHz.
 Systems used for aircraft landing require special protection as the receivers are located onboard aircraft.
 These systems require the full protection in relation to other possible future systems of other services.
 Variable or temporary service requirements for aeronautical radionavigation service require that the ground stations of this service are relocatable and used at unspecified points.